TrenMA/fwer-plus-in-assessing-hedge-fund-performance/README.md

-# Replication codes for fwer+ in assessing hedge fund performance
+# Replication codes for paper "Assessing Hedge Fund Performance with an Information-based Multiple Test"